 In order to assist schools and districts with the implementation of the Common Core, NYSED has provided curriculum modules and units in P-12 ELA and math that can be adopted or adapted for local purposes.
-All remaining modules and units necessary for the first semester of the 2013-14 school year will be posted by the summer.
-Modules and units necessary for the second semester will be posted by early winter.
+For grades K-9, all remaining modules and units necessary for the first semester of the 2013-14 school year will be posted by the fall, and modules and units necessary for the second semester will be posted by early winter.
+For Grades 10-12, Modules and units necessary for the first and second semester will be posted by winter.

 These optional curriculum materials will: